Lotfollah Safi Golpaygani: Criticism of Islamic Philosophy and Mysticism

-Safi Golpaygani was a critic of Islamic Mysticism, he was also a critic of Hassan Hassanzadeh Amoli.
+He wrote a book, nigrashi bar falsafa o irfan, on this topic too.
+He was also a critic of Hassan Hassanzadeh Amoli.
 In a speech with Ahmad Mojtahedi Tehrani, he spoke against a poem of Rumi, and Hassan Amoli and said they are "against us".
 He is among several high ranking Shia scholars who reject Islamic Mysticism and claims it to be nothing but dreamy and artificial, and that the pursuit of such things is a waste of life.

 Reducing poverty in Iran

 Safi Golpaygani often spoke out against poverty in Iran.
 He claimed that a just Islamic System should eradicate poverty.
 In an interview with Tasnim News Agency, he highlighted that the Imam Khomeini Relief Committee should focus on reducing poverty and social problems in Iran.

 Calling for Iran to establish good relations with all countries around the World

 On 21 October 2021, Mohammad Bagher Ghalibaf met with Safi Golpaygani.
 Lotfollah emphasised the need for Iran to establish good relations with all nations around the world.
 He was very concerned about the economic situation, and the problems the people are facing.

 After this, he received criticism from several outlets, most notably from Hossein Shariatmadari with Kayhan newspaper.